 KI NDG’s response:

 Of the options available, KI NDG does not support the third (c).
-The first choice (a) may offer the advantage of a ‘clean sheet’, but might be considered to be somewhat idealistic and would most likely require greater effort to initiate and to frame.
-In addition with choice (a) there exists the problem, both economic- and personnel-related, of creating yet another identity-centric group in which interested organizations would be expected to participate.
+The first choice (a) may offer the advantage of a ‘writing on a blank slate’, but may be too idealistic and would most likely require greater effort to initiate and to frame.
+In addition, with choice (a) there exists the problem, both economic- and personnel-related, of creating yet another identity-centric group in which interested organizations would be expected to participate.

 Therefore, option (b) is KI NDG’s preferred path, subject to the host organization being open to the responsibilities for enabling the representation which we believe the Steering Group requires.
 Principle amongst those responsibilities would be the commitment to ensure the openness and democracy which the Steering Group must have.